arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ### Hardware Setup

+For Modbus TCP communication, we will use two Opta™ devices and the PLC IDE.

+#### Connection and Ethernet Switch Integration

-Two Opta™ devices and the PLC IDE will be used to create a Modbus TCP communication.
-It is set up by attaching the Ethernet LAN (RJ-45) cable to both devices on the `ETH RJ45` port.
-The following image shows the connection diagram to work with both devices.
+Set up the connection by attaching the Ethernet LAN (RJ-45) cable to both devices using the `ETH RJ45` port.
+The following image provides a connection diagram for both devices:

 ![General setup for two Opta™ devices with Ethernet Switch](assets/opta_plcide_hardware_connection_eth.svg)

-The setup includes an Ethernet switch monitoring both Opta™ devices using PLC IDE and profile to observe the information exchanges in real time; being the recommendable hardware setup for the present tutorial.
+The setup incorporates an Ethernet switch that monitors both Opta™ devices using the PLC IDE.
+This configuration not only links both Opta™ devices using the PLC IDE but also lets you employ a profile to observe information exchanges in real-time.
+The setup with the Ethernet switch is the recommended approach for this tutorial, ensuring optimal communication between devices.

+#### Field Deployment Setup

-Once the Modbus connection is properly working, Opta™ devices can remain connected directly without the need for the Ethernet switch when deployed in an application field as it can be seen in the following image.
+Once the Modbus connection is active, you can directly connect the Opta™ devices without the Ethernet switch in the field application.
+Furthermore, you have the flexibility to add more Modbus TCP compatible devices to the communication line, expanding the setup as needed.
+Refer to the following image for this configuration:

 ![General setup for two Opta™ devices](assets/opta_plcide_hardware_connection.svg)